 But this is Elon Musk and seemingly nothing sticks.
 Unsworth later sued Musk for damages in December 2019 but lost the case.
 Musk’s lawyer, Alex Spiro, told the jurors that Musk’s tweets were not to be taken seriously, and were just “insults understood as insults” in an “argument between two men”.

 How Musk and Tesla use Public Relations

 Musk gets global coverage for nearly everything he does, because he dares to be different.
 He’s a showman and a maverick.
 He’s constantly challenging the norm and seems to have little interest in money.
 Which is easy when you’re worth billions.
 Although Tesla enjoy the publicity generated by their CEO’s notoriety, it almost certainly causes the company’s shareholders sleepless nights.

 And what’s happened to Tesla’s share price during the pandemic?
 It’s quadrupled since the beginning of the year and the company has overtaken Toyota as the world’s most valuable carmaker.
 So don’t expect Musk’s approach to change anytime soon.

 Musk is fearless and entrepreneurial.
 And there’s much to be admired about that.
 He doesn’t always get it right of course and when he doesn’t, he’s roundly criticised.

 But when he does, he’s likely to make history.
 The rocketman Tesla PR stunt is one of the top PR stunts of the century and likely to remain that way for years to come.

-Even without the money and influence of Elon Musk, you can still create an out-of-this-world PR stunt; you just need to think outside the box.
-Get in touch to brainstorm ideas.
+Even without the money and influence of Elon Musk, you can still create out-of-this-world PR stunts; you just need to think outside the box.